-Include a key to symbols in the illustration unless the symbols can be described in the legend.
+Include a key to symbols in the illustrations unless the symbols can be described in the legend.
 The printer cannot set special symbols in the legends.
 If a magnification scale is needed (e.g., photomicrograph), put it in the picture, not the legend.

-Coordinate paper (light blue grids only), and smoothfinish drafting paper are suitable.
+Coordinate paper (light-blue grids only), and smooth-finish drafting paper are suitable.
 Tracing paper and cloth are not recommended; if submitted they should be mounted on white cardboard.
 Use only carbon drafting or India ink.

-Submit either the original artwork or a crisp, high-contrast photographic copy, never larger than $8\frac{1}{2} \times 11$ inches.
+Submit either the original artwork or a crisp, high-contrast photographic copy, never larger than 81⁄2 × 11 inches.
 Copies by duplicating machines are acceptable only for reviewers, and even then, only if they are clearly legible.